tordevries/debuggr/README.md

 Some ideas on the future radar:
 - **Whitelisted or blacklisted file names for the Files menu.** Instead of reading all the local files, provide a list of specific files to be viewed, and prevent access outside that list.
 Useful within a distributed package.
 - **Tabbed interface.** Allow creation of tabs to look at different files.
-- **Code beautifying.** It might be nice to support the Tidy library in PHP, or js-beautify, for reformatting code appearance, although this would unlink line number references versus the original source.
+- **Code beautifying.** It might be nice to support the Tidy library in PHP, or js-beautify, or something similar for reformatting code appearance, although this would unlink line number references versus the original source.
 - **Timeout management.** Allow a specified timeout with a forced logout, not just passively relying on PHP's session timeout setting.
 - **Better security.** I'd like to add limits on wrong passwords, maybe IP velocity checks, to prevent brute-force hacks on the password.
+- **Analytics.** Could be interesting to integrate with your own Google Analytics account so you could track usage.

 ---
 ## License